Nil-Blanco/advanced-latex-typesetting/README.md

 This repository serves as a professional showcase of advanced document structuring, mathematical typesetting, and formatting automation utilizing **LaTeX**.

-It demonstrates the ability to translate highly complex analytical concepts, extensive datasets, and rigorous academic research into visually impeccable and accessible documents.
+It demonstrates the ability to translate highly complex analytical concepts, extensive datasets, and rigorous academic and educational materials into visually impeccable documents.

-> **Note on Privacy:** All documents contained within this repository have been fully anonymized.
-Third-party names, sensitive institutional data, and personal contact information have been redacted or replaced with placeholder text to ensure strict confidentiality.
+> **Note on Privacy & Confidentiality:** The documents currently featured in this repository are entirely my original work.
+However, maintaining strict professional standards is a priority; therefore, in the event that any current or future documents involve third-party contributions, sensitive institutional data, or personal contact information, those details are strictly anonymized and redacted to ensure full confidentiality.

 ## 📂 Repository Structure & Highlights

-The files in this portfolio are deliberately ordered by technical complexity and structural rigor.
+The files in this portfolio are deliberately ordered by the technical complexity of their underlying source code.

 ### 1. 01_TFG_LISA_Simulation *(Featured)*
 * **Scope:** Gravitational Wave Research & Numerical Simulations.